Employer: The City of Boulder

 REQUIRED MINIMUM QUALIFICATIONS:

-Machines and equipment: City vehicles, hand and power tools, computers, electrical/electronic test devices, calibration/measuring devices, telephone, photocopy and facsimile machines, calculator, and
+Machines and equipment used include, but are not limited to the following: Precision and non-precision hand and power tools, computers, electronic test devices, measuring devices, telephone, photocopy machine, facsimile machine, calculator, and City vehicle.

-ACCOMMODATIONS: Reasonable accommodations may be requested and made to enable qualified individuals with disabilities to perform the essential functions of this position.
+Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential functions of this position.

-Note: The above description is not meant to be all-inclusive.
+Note: The above description is illustrative only.
+It is not meant to be all-inclusive

 The City of Boulder provides equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, national origin, sex, sexual orientation, gender identity, national origin, disability, genetic information, age, or any other status protected under federal, state, and/or local law.